Azure VM Series Retirement 2028: Affected VMs and Migration

 • Resize to the new VM family

-• Validate application, networking, and monitoring
+• Validate application behavior, networking, monitoring, and disk performance

-5. Production Migration
+Step 6: Production Migration

 • Deallocate or delete legacy VMs only after full confirmation